Omega (Leonard novel)

 Omega is a novel by Raymond Leonard published in 1986.

 Plot summary

-Omega is a novel in which humanity builds a super-computer called OMEGA to solve all of their problems.
+Omega is a novel in which the human race builds a super-computer of the same name to fix all of their problems.

 Reception

 Dave Langford reviewed Omega for White Dwarf #83, and stated that "It takes endless pages of dreadful portentiousness and worse dialogue to reach the timeworn punchline of Fredric Brown's one-pager, which (as every fan knows) goes 'Yes, now there is a God!'"